-The Office of New Student Initiatives is seeking a select group of fun, energetic, knowledgeable, and reliable students to serve as Orientation Guides to new students and their families during Orientation programs.
-An Orientation Guide's primary goals are to introduce new students and their families to the resources, services and facilities on campus in order to help create a smooth transition to the University.
-Job duties include mentoring new students, answering questions, leading students around campus, facilitating group discussions, presenting information, policy enforcement, and assisting campus officials with presentations.
+The Office of New Student Initiatives is seeking a select group of fun, energetic, knowledgeable, reliable students to serve as Orientation Guides to new students and their families during Orientation programs.
+An Orientation Guide's primary goal is to introduce new students and their families to the resources and services on campus in order to help create a smooth transition to the University leading to successful graduation.
+Job duties include mentoring new students, facilitating group discussions, presenting information, assisting campus, and so much more.

 Assistance to Students and Families

-- Welcome new students and family members to the university and assist with the orientation check-in/check-out processes.
+- Welcome new students and family members to the university and conduct the orientation check-in/check-out processes.

 - Be accessible and willing to assist with the information needs of students and family members throughout each orientation session.

-- Conduct engaging and thorough small group meetings for new students.
+- Facilitate engaging small group meetings for new students.

 - Understand the different needs of first-year students, transfer students, and family members and consider these differences in working with each population.

 - Develop a positive rapport with new students and their families.